arduino/help-center-content/content/Software Support/Upload/Fix-port-access-on-Linux.md

    lsof <port name>
    ```

-   The output may look something like this:
+   If there is a process using the port, the output may look like this:

    ```
    username@computer:~$ lsof /dev/ttyACM0